+13. COMPULSORY PHASING IN OF RATES IN RESPECT OF NEWLY AND RECENTLY RATEABLE PROPERTIES

+- 13.1 Newly rateable property refers to any rateable property on which property rates were not levied before the end of the financial year preceding the date on which this Act (the MPRA) took effect, excluding a property which was incorrectly omitted from a valuation roll and a property identified by the Minister by notice. - 13.2 In terms of the Act the phasing-in discount in respect of newly rateable property was previously on the past financial year, 75% of the applicable rate in the first year, 50% of the applicable rate in the second year and 25% of the applicable rate in the third year.

+This current financial year, 2010/2011, is the second year of phasing-in discounts, as a result the applicable rate is 50% of the applicable rate.
+The discount will be 25% for 2011/2012 financial year

+14. RELIEF FROM RATES TO BE DEALT WITH ON AN APPLICATION BASIS

+In line with the determinations of section 15 of the MPRA the following categories of owners will be considered for rates relief to be granted on an annual application basis.
+There will only be one rebate applicable per customer per financial year.
+The consumer (applicant) will receive whichever is the highest discount/rebate applicable.
+The applicant is, however, welcome to apply for all but will receive only one rebate, the highest.

+A person, who during the course of the year becomes a pensioner i.e. becomes 60-years old, will be granted rebate on a pro rata basis i.e. from the date the pensioner became 60-years old.
+This rule applies only for rebates that are approved on application basis, and exclude compulsory phase-in discount.

+The following Categories are therefore considered:

-COMPULSORY PHASING IN OF RATES IN RESPECT OF NEWLY RATABLE PROPERTIES 12.
-COMPULSORY PHASING IN OF RATES IN RESPECT OF NEWLY RATEABLE PROPERTIES Newly ratable property refers to any ratable property on which property rates were not levied before the end of the financial year preceding the date on which this Act (the MPRA) took effect, excluding a property which was incorrectly omitted from a valuation roll and a property identified by the Minister by notice.
-12.1 Newly rateable property refers to any rateable property on which property rates were not levied before the end of the financial year preceding the date on which the MPRA took effect, excluding a property which was incorrectly omitted from a valuation roll or supplementary roll or a property identified by a Minister of Local Government.
-12.2 The phasing-in discount in respect of newly ratable property is 75% of the applicable rate in the first year, 50% of the applicable rate in the second year and 25% of the applicable ate in the third year 12.2 The phasing-in discount in respect of newly rateable property will be 75% of the applicable rate in the first year; 50% of the applicable rate in the second year; and 25% of the applicable rate in the third year.
-13. RELIEF FROM RATES TO BE DEALTH WITH ON AN APPLICATION BASIS 13.
-RATES RELIEF FOR CERTAIN CATEGORIES OF OWNERS In line with the determinations of section 15 of the MPRA the following categories of owners will be considered for rates relief to be granted on an annual application basis: 13.1 Properties owned by duly registered Public Benefit Organizations and used in support of the registered functions of such PBO.
-13.2 13.3 13.4 13.5 Properties owned by Land Reform Beneficiaries.
-Properties owned by Beneficiaries of Old Age Grants.
-Properties owned by Beneficiaries of Disability Grants.
-Properties owned by Households as defined in the Municipality's Indigent Policy.
-13.6 Property Owners who are not beneficiaries of Old Age in 13.7 Pi 13.8 Pi 13.9 M th pr 13.10 Ai 13.11 Pi 13.12 Pi a M 13.13 C m IF Disability Grants, but who can prove that their noome is equivalent to that of such beneficiaries.
-Properties owned by Senior Citizens.
-Properties owned by Child Headed Households.
-Aunicipal owned properties used by the municipality in ne execution of its Constitutional Obligations, excluding roperties used for trading services.
-Agricultural properties owned by bona fide farmers.
-Properties of owners situated by Sporting bodies.
-Properties of owners situated within an area affected by disaster within the meaning of the Disaster Management Act, No 57 of 2002.
-Owners of properties who do not enjoy the full range of hunicipal services.
-IEW Commercial and industrial properties that are located in previously disadvantaged areas identified by council for urban renewal and/or township regeneration and who will contribute to the upliftment of the communities by employing local people to lower rampant unemployment and poverty in the identified areas.
-Industrial properties that are located with in the East London Industrial Development Zone, ELIDZ.
-Rebates will be granted in terms of guidelines as identified by Council from time to time.
+- 14.1 Properties owned by duly registered Public Benefit Organizations and used in support of the registered functions of such PBO. - 14.2 Properties owned by Land Reform Beneficiaries. - 14.3 Properties owned by Beneficiaries of Old Age Grants. - 14.4 Properties owned by Beneficiaries of Disability Grants. - 14.5 Properties owned by Households as defined in the Municipality's Indigent Policy. - 14.6 Property Owners who are not beneficiaries of Old Age or Disability Grants, but who can prove that their income is equivalent to that of such beneficiaries. - 14.7 Properties owned by Senior Citizens. - 14.8 Properties owned by Child Headed Households. - 14.9 Municipal owned properties used by the municipality in the execution of its Constitutional Obligations, excluding properties used for trading services. - 14.10 Agricultural properties owned by bona fide farmers. - 14.11 Properties owned or leased by Sporting bodies. - 14.12 Properties of owners situated within an area affected by a disaster within the meaning of the Disaster Management Act, No 57 of 2002.